AdnanBabakan/Easyform/README.md

 ```
 This code will turn debug mode on and will generate two errors.

-First error is because of first input type which is 'aaa' and not defined in easyform.
+First error is because of first input type which is 'aaa' and not defined in Easyform.

 Second error is because of id of second and third inputs which are same.

-Instead of escaping errs it will show that there was a problem with it and for more details you can open your browsers log console and see what's going on.
+Instead of skipping errors it will show that there was a problem with it and for more details you can open your browsers log console and see what's going on.